adityashrm21/Deep-Learning-Algorithms-Implementation/README.md

 ## Linear Regression

 1. The jupyter notebook [linear_regression_scratch.ipynb](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Linear_Regression/linear_regression_scratch.ipynb) contains basic implementation of linear regression in python using `numpy` on a randomly generated dataset.
+The optimization is done using full-batch gradient descent.

+## Logistic Regression

+1. The jupyter notebook [logistic_regression_scratch.ipynb](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Logistic_Regression/logistic_regression_scratch.ipynb) contains basic implementation of logistic regression in python using `numpy` using the iris dataset.
+Two of the linearly inseparable species are combined together into one category.
+The optimization is done using full-batch gradient descent.

 ## Decision Trees